 Modify your diet

-Modify your oral hygiene
+Minimize your oral hygiene

-Don’t play with the extraction site
+Don’t play with it!

 Take your medicine